lm319aka/enigma2/README.md

 Using a password could be beneficial because it makes all the process of creating the elements for the cipher easier and automatically, and you only have to worry about the password and not about memorizing all the elements or keeping a config file with all of it.

 The issue with this approach is that makes the user and its data more vulnerable, this is because the password is transformed into a hash then parsed to obtain the seeds for the generators for each part (rotors, rotations and noise), the number of rotors...
-This hash is generated in v1.2 using sha3_256, that returns a string with 128 hex chars from which we will only use the first 53 hex chars.
+This hash is generated in v1.2 using sha3_256, that returns a string with 64 hex chars from which we will only use the first 53 hex chars.

-What this means is that in order to crack the password you'd only need to brute-force $16^{53} = 2^{212}$ possible combinations.
+This means that in order to crack the password you'd only need to brute-force $16^{53} = 2^{212}$ possible combinations.
 The difficulty is between trying to crack with brute force AES with a 192 bit key and the same with 256 bit key, in both cases it is impossible to crack on a reasonable amount of time, and so E2.

 ## Usage from terminal